 - In 2011, researchers from the University of Texas Health Science Center San Antonio showed that diet soda intake was linked to increased waist circumference.

-Bottom line: one small, short term study with some questionable beverage guidelines that may indicate a 4 pound weight loss difference compared to water drinkers certainly does not prove that diet soda is a weight loss panacea.
+One small, short-term study with some questionable beverage guidelines that may indicate a 4-pound weight loss difference compared to water drinkers certainly does not prove that diet soda is a weight-loss panacea.